 I’ve been a busy girl during the past ten years, writing three books, maintaining a weekly blog for four years, and enjoying time spent with a very wide circle of friends and family members.

-I’ve felt driven to be busy, to do constructive things that would signal to the world I wCalendar1asn’t lazy.
+I’ve felt driven to be busy, to do constructive things that would signal to the world I wasn’t lazy.
 I didn’t have a job title that defined me anymore, so I took up activities that showed my continuing sense of vibrancy and importance.
 Here is a photo of a recent monthly calendar of my activities.
 I have a decade of saved appointment books with month after month of similarly crammed weeks and months.

 This photo shows busyness, not vitality or importance.